staticweb-io/rate-limit/README.md

-The response builder takes two arguments: `quota` and `retry-after`, where `quota` is the number of requests allowed by the limit that has been exhausted and `retry-after` is the time when the rate limit counter will be reset.
+The response builder takes two arguments: `quota` and `retry-after`, where `quota` is the number of requests allowed by the limit that has been exhausted and `retry-after` is the number of seconds until the rate limit counter will be reset.

 The simplest way to build an appropriate `429 - Too Many Requests` response is to call the `too-many-requests-response` function with a